automagica/automagica/docs/index.md

 ## Mouse

-### Coördinate System
+### Coordinate System

-Most functions for mouse operations need coördinates as an input.
-These coördinates represent the absolute pixel position of the mouse on the computer screen.
+Most functions for mouse operations need coordinates as an input.
+These coordinates represent the absolute pixel position of the mouse on the computer screen.
 Following picuter gives the coördinate system for a 1920 x 1080 resolution screen.
 The x-coördinate starts at the left side and increases going right.
 The y-coördinate increases going down.
 ```
 0,0       X increases -->
 +---------------------------+